drewbroadley/Backend-ORM/README.md

 ## DESCRIPTION

 The PHP library is an ORM based class for PHP and MySQL.
-The difference between this library and others, is this library automatically builds the schema for you and updated it regularly (cache for a few minutes)
+The difference between this library and others, is this library automatically builds the schema (models) for you and updates it regularly (cache for a few minutes)

 ## BASIC USAGE